phaserjs/phaser-ce/README.md

 ### Bug Fixes

+* Fixed incorrect Phaser.Text dimensions when assigning a numeric string to strokeThickness (#239).
 * Fixed keeping track of global volume for Audio Tag Sounds (fadeTo didnt respect global volume set by SoundManager)

 ## Version 2.7.10 - 19th May 2017